Azure/ResourceModules/modules/api-management/service/api/README.md

 ### Parameter: `isCurrent`

 Indicates if API revision is current API revision.

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `name`

-API revision identifier.
-Must be unique in the current API Management service instance.
-Non-current revision has ;rev=n as a suffix where n is the revision number.
-- Required: Yes
-- Type: string

-### Parameter: `path`

-Relative URL uniquely identifying this API and all of its resource paths within the API Management service instance.
-It is appended to the API endpoint base URL specified during the service instance creation to form a public URL for this API.
-- Required: Yes
-- Type: string

 ### Parameter: `policies`

 Array of Policies to apply to the Service API.

 - Required: No
 - Type: array
 - Default: `[]`